abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## AUTOMATED REMOVAL

-Removal is readily guarded nicely, needn't to test it first by omitting options below as it'll prompt the user to confirm the deletion process if there is any find result
+Removal is readily guarded nicely.
+One needn't to test it first by a usual search without options below, as it'll prompt him/her to confirm the deletion process as final decision, if there is any find result
--no  :  to remove all orphan link of the main find result -0    :  to remove all zero size file or empty directory of the find result -rm  :  to remove all of the main find result
+-0    :  to remove all zero size file or empty directory of the find result -no  :  to remove all orphan link of the main find result -rm       :
+-delete : to remove all of the main find result

 ## EXCLUSION